 HouseMe provides a tech-enabled platform for better rental management.
 It does for rentals what Leadhome has been doing for the property sales market.
 However, Leadhome has pivoted and launched a rental service.

-Innovators are quickly waking up to the fact that the local real estate market is highly fragmented and is one that can be improved and empowered with technology.
+Innovators are quickly waking up to the fact that the local real estate market is highly fragmented and can be improved and empowered with technology.
 When house prices are low and in a buyers’ market, people cannot afford to pay high commissions to agents.
 This is where proptechs will start dominating.

 Alternative fintech partnerships

 We have seen Root and Investec launching a programmable bank account for software developers.
-Essentially, this lets developers control their money programmatically, build their own features, and securely integrate with other services.
+Essentially, this lets developers control their money programmatically, build their features, and securely integrate with other services.